exakat/exakat-docs/Reference/Rules/Php/ClosureThisSupport.rst

   `$this <https://www.php.net/manual/en/language.oop5.basic.php>`_ is automatically accessible to closures.

 When closures were introduced in PHP, they couldn't use the `$this <https://www.php.net/manual/en/language.oop5.basic.php>`_ variable, making is cumbersome to access local properties when the `closure <https://www.php.net/`closure <https://www.php.net/closure>`_>`_ was created within an object.
+This is not the case anymore since PHP 5.4.

 .. code-block:: php